ohmyzsh/ohmyzsh/plugins/vi-mode/README.md

 - `VI_MODE_DISABLE_CLIPBOARD`: If set, disables clipboard integration on yank/paste

-Clipboard integration tries to keep put widgets (`p`/`P`) in sync with the system clipboard, but it never lets a broken or stale clipboard clobber the text killed inside the line editor: if the last copy to the system clipboard failed, or the clipboard still holds exactly what vi-mode last pushed, puts use the internal kill buffer instead.
+Clipboard integration keeps put widgets (`p`/`P`) in sync with the system clipboard, but only while the last copy to the clipboard actually succeeded.
+If that copy failed — no `xclip`/`xsel`, Wayland without `wl-clipboard`, a dead X forwarding over SSH — the clipboard no longer mirrors what you killed inside the line editor, so puts use the internal kill buffer instead of the stale clipboard contents.
 External copies made outside the shell are picked up as usual whenever the clipboard tool chain is working.

 ## Mode indicators